Gayathri Krishnan, MD

 - Founder, Women in Infectious Diseases – online forum supporting women professionals in ID @Women_in_ID

-Dr. Krishnan plans to pursue a Masters in Health Professions Education and will be staying for a third year of fellowship to pursue research in Transplant ID, Medical Education as well as completion of Masters program.
+Dr. Krishnan plans to pursue a Masters in Health Professions Education and complete a fellowship in Transplant ID and Medical Education.

 - Michael Saccente, MD, Gayathri Krishnan, MD, Comparison of Blood (1->3)-β-D-Glucan Levels in AIDS-Related Pneumocystis jirovecii Pneumonia and AIDS-Related Progressive Disseminated Histoplasmosis, Clinical Infectious Diseases, 2021;, ciab277, https://doi.org/10.1093/cid/ciab277